Selection of the Independent Examiner

 - Independence, including no conflict of interest.

-The review is scheduled to commence immediately and will conclude in July 2018.
+The review is scheduled to commence immediately and it is anticipated to conclude in November 2018.

-For additional information about Interisle, visit their website.
+For additional information about Analysis Group, visit their website.

-The RSSAC Organizational Review is mandated by ICANN Bylaws Section 4.4 “Periodic Review of ICANN Structure and Operations.”
+The SSAC Organizational Review is mandated by ICANN Bylaws Section 4.4 “Periodic Review of ICANN Structure and Operations.”

 ICANN‘s mission is to help ensure a stable, secure and unified global Internet.
 To reach another person on the Internet, you need to type an address â a name or a number â into your computer or other device.
 That address must be unique so computers know where to find each other.
 ICANN helps coordinate and support these unique identifiers across the world.
 ICANN was formed in 1998 as a not-for-profit public-benefit corporation with a community of participants from all over the world.